pysys-test/pysys-test/docs/BaseTest.rst

 There is also a field for each test plugin listed in the project configuration.
 Plugins provide additional functionality such as methods for starting and working with a particular language or tool.
 A test plugin is just a class with a method ``setup(self, testobj)`` (and no constructor arguments), that provides methods and fields for use by tests.
-Each test plugin listed in the the project configuration with ``<test-plugin classname="..." alias="..."/>`` is instantiated for each `BaseTest` instance, and can be accessed using ``self.<alias>`` on the test object.
+Each test plugin listed in the project configuration with ``<test-plugin classname="..." alias="..."/>`` is instantiated for each `BaseTest` instance, and can be accessed using ``self.<alias>`` on the test object.
 If you are using a third party PySys test plugin, consult the documentation for the third party test plugin class to find out what methods and fields